ElementsProject/lightning/README.md

 This opens a connection and, on top of that connection, then opens a channel.
-The funding transaction needs 1 confirmations in order for the channel to be usable, and 6 to be broadcast for others to use.
+The funding transaction needs 1 confirmation in order for the channel to be usable, and 6 to be broadcast for others to use.
 You can check the status of the channel using `cli/lightning-cli listpeers`, which after 3 confirmations (1 on testnet) should say